ProcessPA/jekyll-site/quick-start-guide/account-details-billing.md

 # Change Plan

 Your current selected plan is then seen next.
-This can be change from Annually or Monthly by selecting a plan at the bottom.
+This can be changed from Annually or Monthly by selecting a plan at the bottom.

 <img class="img-fluid" src="/content/pages/help/account/image.png" />